kubesphere/website/content/en/blogs/cilium-as-cni.md

 - Upgrade a cluster.
 - Install Kubernetes-related add-ons (Chart or YAML).

-Currently, KubeKey supports the integration of Cilium as the CNI in deploying Kubernetes clusters with KubeSphere installed, which makes the deployment process simpler and more efficient.
+Currently, KubeKey supports the installation of Cilium on Kubernetes clusters, which makes the deployment process simpler and more efficient.

-## Cilium as the CNI: Deploy a Kubernetes Cluster with KubeSphere Installed
+## Install Cilium on a Kubernetes Cluster

 ### System requirements